tobilobasalawu/trading-algorithm-boilerplate/README.md

   - `startDate`: Start date for data when `mostRecent` is `false` (format: `"YYYY-MM-DD"`).
   - `endDate`: End date for data when `mostRecent` is `false` (format: `"YYYY-MM-DD"`).
   - `addCsv`: Boolean (`true`/`false`) to determine whether the candlestick chart data should be exported to a CSV file.
+  - `dummyData`: Boolean (`true`/`false`) to determine whether dummy data in the form of a CSV file at the root should be used instead of API data.
+  - `dummyCsvFileName`: The file name of your dummy CSV file.
+  - `renderStoplossTakeprofit`: Boolean (`true`/`false`) to enable or disable rendering stoploss and takeprofit regions on the chart.

 - **Indicators**: